 How to get to the Marquesas Islands?

-There are two main possibilities: by plane, the most popular, and by boat.
+There are two main ways to get there: by plane, which is the most common option, or by boat.

-This is obviously the simplest and the solution that most people choose to go to the Marquesas by.
-It is important to know that the Marquesas archipelago is connected only by flights from Tahiti Island, Papeete.
-There are no international flights to the Marquesas Islands directly.
-Tahiti Island is the only gateway to these Pacific islands.
-From Tahiti Island, the two main islands of the archipelago (Nuku Hiva and Hiva Oa) are served daily.
-Find the cheapest flights to go to French Polynesia using this flight compataror.
-As of today, you can mainly travel with Air Tahiti Nui, Frenchbee or Air France on an international flight.
+Flying is obviously the easiest option and the one most travelers choose to reach the Marquesas.
+It is important to know that the archipelago is connected by flights from Tahiti, via Papeete.
+There are no direct international flights to the Marquesas Islands.
+Tahiti is the only gateway to these Pacific islands.
+From Tahiti, the two main islands of the archipelago, Nuku Hiva and Hiva Oa, are regularly served.
+Find the cheapest flights to French Polynesia using this flight comparator.
+Several airlines serve Tahiti, including Air Tahiti Nui, Air France, French Bee, United, Alaska Airlines, Air New Zealand, and Aircalin, depending on your departure city.

-To reach the other islands (Ua Pou / Ua Huka), it is first necessary to land in Nuku Hiva or Hiva Oa.
-A flight from Tahiti to Marquesas lasts 3 hours and 30 minutes to 4 hours.
+To reach the other islands (Ua Pou / Ua Huka), you first need to land in Nuku Hiva or Hiva Oa.
+A flight from Tahiti to the Marquesas takes around 3 hours 15 minutes for Nuku Hiva or Hiva Oa, and about 4 hours for Ua Pou or Ua Huka.

-How to get to marquesas islands by plane - Air Tahiti
+Getting to the Marquesas Islands by plane - Air Tahiti

-How to get to marquesas islands by plane - Air Moana
+Getting to the Marquesas Islands by plane - Air Moana

-Special mention for the Marquesas airports, haha.
-It’s good to know that, with the exception of Ua Huka, most of the airports are quite far from the main towns.
-Nuku Hiva airport is more than an hour’s drive from “Deserted Land”, in the far north of the paradise island.
-Hiva Oa airport is also in the centre of the island, about half an hour’s drive from Atuona, the main polynesian village.
+A special mention for the Marquesas airports, haha.
+It is good to know that, with the exception of Ua Huka, most airports are quite far from the main villages.
+Nuku Hiva airport is more than an hour’s drive from “Deserted Land,” in the far north of the island.
+Hiva Oa airport is also inland, about half an hour by car from Atuona, the main village.
 The same goes for Ua Pou.
-Either way, you can still enjoy the breathtaking scenery and make the most of it!
+There is no regular airport shuttle in Nuku Hiva, Hiva Oa, Ua Huka, or Ua Pou, so it is best to plan your transfer in advance with your accommodation, a taxi, or a rental car, depending on the island.
+In any case, the transfers are part of the experience, and you can enjoy some beautiful scenery along the way.

-If you are wondering how to go to the Marquesas Islands, it is likely that you have considered the idea of going by boat.
-This is indeed a possibility, even though you will need more time.
+If you are wondering how to get to the Marquesas Islands, chances are you have also considered going by boat.
+It is possible, but you will need more time.

 From French Polynesia

-In theory, it is possible to go to the Marquesas by boat from all over French Polynesia.
-All you have to do is find a service provider who wants to transport you to the archipelago.
-Several possibilities exist and you will have to check with them directly for prices and availability.
-I know of Poe Charter and of Tahiti Voile et Lagon who can offer this type of trip.
+In theory, it is possible to reach the Marquesas by boat from elsewhere in French Polynesia.
+You simply need to find an operator willing to take you to the archipelago.
+Several options exist, and you will need to contact them directly for prices and availability.
+I know of Poe Charter and Tahiti Voile et Lagon, which may offer this type of trip.

-If you have your own boat in the area, you can of course travel to the archipelago on your own.
+If you have your own boat in the area, you can of course travel to the archipelago independently.
 However, there are some administrative formalities to complete on arrival.

-It is also possible to travel from international waters with your own boat.
-Moreover, during the best period, many are the sailors that go out into the Marquesas Islands and take shelter on the Bay of Virgins (Baie des Vierges) on Fatu Hiva Island (Southern Marquesas) and even in the famous Tahuku Bay, on Hiva Oa Island.
+It is also possible to arrive from international waters with your own boat.
+During the best season, many sailors head for the Marquesas Islands and take shelter in the Bay of Virgins (Baie des Vierges) on Fatu Hiva, in the Southern Marquesas, or in the famous Tahuku Bay on Hiva Oa.

-Sailors often come from South America, for example from the Galapagos Archipelago (Ecuador), or the Cook Island, from Rarotonga.
-The first island encountered is Fatu Hiva, very famous in the world of Pacific sailors.
-I have to say that the arrival by boat on the famous Baie des Vierges in Fatu Hiva is still grandiose (for having experienced it).
+Sailors often come from South America, for example from the Galapagos Archipelago in Ecuador, or from the Cook Islands, especially Rarotonga.
+The first island they encounter is often Fatu Hiva, a place well known among Pacific sailors.
+I must say that arriving by boat in the famous Baie des Vierges on Fatu Hiva is still a grandiose experience (having lived it myself).
 After months at sea, the feeling must be even stronger.

-As if you are travelling from French Polynesia, ask the local authorities for information on administrative and customs clearance when you arrive in the Marquesas Islands.
+As with travel from French Polynesia, ask the local authorities about the administrative and customs formalities you need to complete when arriving in the Marquesas Islands.

-People wishing to go to the Marquesas often choose to visit several islands in the archipelago.
-Here, I give you the information to travel between the islands.
+Travelers heading to the Marquesas often choose to visit several islands in the archipelago.
+Here, I’ll share the key information you need to travel between them.

-As for Marquesas airports, four of the six inhabited islands have them.
+As for airports in the Marquesas, four of the six inhabited islands have one.

 Getting around by plane

-Between the two main islands, Nuku Hiva and Hiva Oa, there are at least 1 or even 2 planes per day.
-Things will get more complicated as soon as you go to the other islands.
-Be sure to check with Air Tahiti before you leave, through their flight schedule, or by calling the agency.
+Between the two main islands, Nuku Hiva and Hiva Oa, there are usually at least one or even two flights a day.
+Things become more complicated as soon as you want to visit the other islands.
+Be sure to check with Air Tahiti before you leave, either through their flight schedule or by calling the agency.

-The islands of Ua Pou and Ua Huka are not necessarily connected every day.
-The island of Ua Pou is a little special, because of a very short runway, only a Twin Otter (19 seats) can land there.
-The plane has been out of service quite frequently since I got here.
-Be sure to check carefully before leaving if the flight is being maintained.
-I spent a week on the island in 2019 and I must say that the arrival is impressive, landing in the mountains, on a climbing runway (no, i’m not joking!).
+Ua Pou and Ua Huka are not necessarily connected every day.
+Ua Pou is a little special because of its very short runway: only a Twin Otter (19 seats) can land there.
+Since I arrived in French Polynesia, the plane has been out of service fairly often.
+Be sure to check carefully before you leave that your flight is still operating.
+I spent a week on the island in 2019, and I have to say the arrival is impressive, landing in the mountains on an uphill runway (no, I’m not joking!).

-If you’re travelling to the Marquesas and want to visit several islands, including the two main ones, don’t hesitate to consider the Air Tahiti Pass, which will always save you money.
+If you are traveling to the Marquesas and want to visit several islands, including the two main ones, don’t hesitate to look into the Air Tahiti Pass, which can still save you money.
 I’ve written a full article on the best tips for saving money on your trip to Polynesia.

 Getting around by boat

-It is of course possible to travel throughout the Marquesas archipelago with your own boat.
-You can also usually, if necessary, ask locally and rent a local boat to do the transfer.
-Prices are to be negotiated with the direct service provider.
-It should be noted that you are not the only one to do a boat trip between two islands.
-The ideal is therefore, either to join a boat with locals, or to find people who want to do the crossing with you.
-This way you share the price of the boat with everyone.
+It is of course possible to travel throughout the Marquesas Archipelago with your own boat.
+You can also usually ask locally and rent a local boat for the transfer if needed.
+Prices are negotiated directly with the service provider.
+Keep in mind that you may not be the only one trying to travel by boat between two islands.
+Ideally, either join a boat with locals or find other travelers who want to make the same crossing.
+That way, you can share the cost of the boat with everyone.

-Concerning the archipelago of the Southern Marquesas, you have the possibility to use the new communal shuttle boat to go to the island of Tahuata and Fatu Hiva.
-I personally remember the arrival on Tahuata Island which was very nice.
-I went there twice and I thought it was great.
-You even have a small craft market in the main village that sells woodcarving or whale bones.
-The remoteness and the change of scenery are there.
-The island of Fatu Hiva is even more distant, isolated and preserved in my opinion.
-There’s even an endemic bird on the island, that’s to say!
-It’s green here, it’s clear that the island is well watered.
-Unfortunately, I didn’t have time to stay there too long.
-If you can go there, take your free time to explore the interior of the island which is superb from what I have seen.
-Depending on the season, a lot of sailboats and ships stop here!
-The softness of life really seems to be on the agenda between us.
+In the Southern Marquesas, you can use the communal shuttle boat to travel to Tahuata and Fatu Hiva.
+I personally remember arriving on Tahuata, and it was a very beautiful moment.
+I went there twice and loved it.
+There is even a small craft market in the main village selling wood carvings and whale bone pieces.
+The remoteness and change of scenery are real.
+Fatu Hiva feels even more distant, isolated, and preserved in my opinion.
+There is even an endemic bird on the island, which says a lot!
+It is green there, and the island is clearly well watered.
+Unfortunately, I did not have time to stay very long.
+If you can go, take the time to explore the interior of the island, which looked superb from what I saw.
+Depending on the season, many sailboats and ships stop here.
+Between you and me, life there really seems wonderfully gentle.

-Here are the details of the communal shuttle rotations (time and price) below.
+Here are the details of the communal shuttle rotations (times and prices) below.

-If you have the opportunity to take a trip to the Marquesas Islands, I recommend that you spend a few days on Tahuata and Fatu Hiva Island, which are superb.
-I had the opportunity to go there one day on each of the islands and from what I saw, it was worth the trip.
-A good bath of authenticity as I like them, far from the tourists of Bora Bora…
+If you have the chance to travel to the Marquesas Islands, I recommend spending a few days on Tahuata and Fatu Hiva, which are both superb.
+I had the opportunity to spend one day on each island, and from what I saw, it was well worth the trip.
+A beautiful dose of authenticity, just the way I like it, far from the tourists of Bora Bora…

-I allow myself in this article to make a small aside on the things to do and see in the Marquesas Islands.
-I will not write I think a detailed article on the matter, but rather articles by islands.
+I’m taking the liberty in this article of adding a short aside about what to do and see in the Marquesas Islands.
+I don’t think I’ll write one detailed article on the subject, but rather island-by-island articles.
 So why discover this idyllic setting?
-I could find lots of reasons to come and visit the Marquesas on a trip to Tahiti, as well as to discover the island of Rapa, lost deep in the Australes archipelago.
+I can think of many reasons to include the Marquesas on a trip to Tahiti, just as I would for discovering the island of Rapa, lost deep in the Australes Archipelago.

-- I have seen people coming on honeymoon trips to the islands several times.
-So I reassure you that we forget the Intercontinental or Pearl Beach Hotel, white sand beaches, coconut palms, turquoise waters (although…), coral reef, overwater bungalows on stilts, etc. That’s not why people come to the Marquesas islands.
-Nevertheless, these islands are exceptional for their authenticity,
+- I have seen people come to the islands on their honeymoon several times.
+So let me reassure you: forget the Intercontinental or Pearl Beach Hotel, white-sand beaches, coconut palms, turquoise waters (well, almost…), coral reef, overwater bungalows, and so on.
+That is not why people come to the Marquesas Islands.
+These islands are exceptional for their authenticity,

-- The “land of men”, as we often call the Marquesas, is also famous for its culture and you will have the opportunity to discover an archaeological site (or more) on each of the islands, sheltering petroglyph, tiki, rock sculpture, ancient cemetery, etc. It is also an opportunity to get a closer look at the copra culture (dried coconut), which is very interesting and taste breadfruit,
+- The “Land of Men,” as the Marquesas are often called, is also famous for its culture.
+On each island, you will have the opportunity to discover at least one archaeological site, with petroglyphs, tiki, rock sculptures, ancient cemeteries, and more.
+It is also a chance to get a closer look at copra production (dried coconut), which is very interesting, and to taste breadfruit,

-- But we also come to these small remote islands in the South Pacific for their breathtaking natural beauty.
-On the program: steep basalt cliffs, exceptional views of the sea and the island’s peaks, spectacular routes to the mountainous heights, waterfalls, crystal clear waters in some places, black sand beaches, etc..
-Lovers of the underwater world will also be delighted: manta rays, tropical fish, coral reefs, turtles, sharks etc
+- But people also come to these small, remote islands in the South Pacific for their breathtaking natural beauty.
+On the program: steep basalt cliffs, exceptional views of the sea and the island peaks, spectacular roads climbing into the mountains, waterfalls, crystal-clear waters in places, black-sand beaches, and more.
+Lovers of the underwater world will also be delighted: manta rays, tropical fish, coral reefs, turtles, sharks, and so on.

 Are you looking for more information about the Marquesas Islands?